Netkum-AG/telsearch_integration/README.md

 ### Lookup + contact save mode
 Define the following additional variables in WMS > Dialplan > General Settings > Dialplan Variables:
-- TELSEARCH_PHONEBOOK / name of the phone book where to save the contacts
+- TELSEARCH_PHONEBOOK / name of the phone book where to save the contacts.
+It will be created if non-existing.

 ### Dialplan change